NeuroSkill-com/neuroloop/README.md

 npx neuroloop
 ```

 Requires Node.js ≥ 20.
-The NeuroSkill EXG server must be running and a Muse device connected for live biometric features.
+The NeuroSkill™ EXG server must be running and a Muse device connected for live biometric features.

 ---